22 Things a Funeral Director Won’t Tell You

 There’s no need to go out and buy a new outfit for your loved one

 If the deceased’s favorite outfit is a size too small or a size too big, bring it to us anyway.
 Part of our job is making the clothes lie perfectly.
-(Here are some things you should never, ever say to a widow.)
+Avoid saying these 10 things you should never, ever say to a widow.

 We need recent photos